What To Wear In Australia

 To sum it up - Keep it Casual

 - It really is casual all the way in Australia.

 - Outside of the main cities, our advice would be not to bother with dressy clothes.

-- Take comfortable footwear for all the walking and lovely flip flops or sandals for going out.
+- Take comfortable footwear for all the walking (try Hotter shoes, comfy and stylish) and lovely flip flops or sandals for going out.
 We love the Lindsay Phillips Switch Flops range - using interchangeable shoe and flip-flop bases with snap-on decorations, you can change your look from day to evening in an instant whilst still packing light.

 - Clothes in natural fibres will work better in the heat and it is worth popping in a lightweight cardigan or wrap for cooler weather or overly fierce air conditioning.

 - The key here we think is to travel light and buy your toiletries there.

 - Our advice for must haves include: High Factor sun screen (we love the Riemann P20 range - apply just once a day, even if swimming, for a whole 10 hours protection), moisturiser, mosquito spray.